ArthurFDLR/pose-classification-kit/README.md

 .
 ```

+The first line of a *data.txt* file contains the set's characteristics:
+- Class label
-The first line of a *data.txt* files contains the caracteristics of the dataset: class label, hand identifier (0 for left hand, 1 for right hand) and the minimum accuracy of detection.
+- Hand identifier (0 for the left hand, 1 for the right hand)
+- The minimum accuracy of detection

 To add comments, begin a line with *##*.
-A sample is (at leat) composed of 3 lines: a header giving the detection accuracy, x coordinates, y coordinates.
+A sample is (at least) composed of 3 lines: a header giving the detection accuracy, x coordinates, y coordinates.

 <details><summary>Click to show examples - First lines of 'Super' set for right hand</summary>
 <p>